-England move into women's triples bowls final
+Miller, 75, becomes oldest medallist as Scots win gold

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

+Llewellyn was born in April 1947.
+He and his director John Wilson played with Thomas and her director Mark Adams.

+Directors were awarded medals for the first time on the Gold Coast four years ago.
+Prior to that only the bowlers themselves were awarded them.

-England are guaranteed at least a silver medal in the women's triples lawn bowls event at the 2022 Commonwealth Games in Birmingham.
+Meanwhile, England are guaranteed at least a silver medal in the women's triples lawn bowls event.

-The English trio of Jamie Winch, Natalie Chestney and Sian Honnor beat Cook Islands 23-11 and will face Malaysia in Friday's final (16:30 BST).
+The English trio of Jamie Winch, Natalie Chestney and Sian Honnor beat Cook Islands 23-11 and will face Malaysia in Friday's final at 16:30 BST.

 In the men's singles, Scotland's Iain McLean moved into the semi-finals with a 21-4 win over Canada's Ryan Bester.